 The port has also replaced the original Swanky Sideshow minigames with some new boat games from Funky, a star-collection game set in a sewer tube with Swanky, and an echidna-blocking game with Cranky Kong.
 Wrinkly's save caves have been replaced by Cranky's Dojo now that the game allows the player to save at any time on the world map by hitting the start button.

 The port has slightly changed physics from the original game which may be noticeable when playing them side by side; most notably that characters will move at a much slower rate in the port, including in the toboggan levels.
-There are also a few levels which have had objects shifted to fit with these slower character speeds, but sometimes this has caused the original puzzles of levels to be ruined, such as platforms being lowered to be accessible from points you couldn't before, and some DK coins being able to be collected without figuring out a puzzle and collecting them the way the game had originally intended.
+There are also a few levels which have had objects shifted to fit with these slower character speeds, but sometimes this affects the original puzzles of levels, such as platforms being lowered to be accessible from points unreachable before, and some DK coins being accessible without figuring out a puzzle and collecting them the way the game had originally intended.

 The soundtrack for Donkey Kong Country 3 was the first soundtrack in the Donkey Kong Country series to not be solely composed by David Wise.
 Instead, Eveline Fischer was responsible for most of the composition with some help by David Wise.